VincieD/TrafficSign_GAN_Benchmark/README.md

 ## Evaluation

 For evaluation purposes 1000 images will be generated every 100 epochs.
 At the end of the training the FID will be generated.
-Please consider the discussion about FID, since 1000 images are consider to be not sufficient.
+Please consider the discussion about FID https://arxiv.org/abs/1706.08500 , since 1000 images are consider to be not sufficient.